kamilakesbi/MVA-CompVis-Kaggle-Bird-classification/README.md

 ### Data Augmentation:

-Data Augmentation can greatly improve the accuracy of vision transformers fine-tunned models according to [4].
+Data Augmentation can greatly improve the accuracy of vision transformers fine-tunned models.
-I added random Horizontal flip (0.4) and RandAugment [1] to my data set during training.
+I added random Horizontal flip (0.4) and \textbf{RandAugment} to my data set during training.

 Finally, I resized the images to shape (384,384,3) so that it could fit pretrained vision transformer models.